panchomb/ie-exercise-3/modules/storage/storage-account/blob-service/container/README.md

 | [`publicAccess`](#parameter-publicaccess) | string | Specifies whether data in the container may be accessed publicly and the level of access. |
 | [`roleAssignments`](#parameter-roleassignments) | array | Array of role assignments to create. |

-### Parameter: `name`

-The name of the storage container to deploy.

-- Required: Yes
-- Type: string

-### Parameter: `storageAccountName`

-The name of the parent Storage Account.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `defaultEncryptionScope`

 Default the container to use specified encryption scope for all writes.
 - Required: No
 - Type: string
 - Default: `''`